GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Experiment

-Our loss function is derived from the continuous-time discrete diffusion model combined with the Denoising Score Entropy (DSE) loss.
+\textbf{Validity of the Theoretically Derived Loss Function.} Our loss function is derived from the continuous-time discrete diffusion model combined with the Denoising Score Entropy (DSE) loss.
 As a result, our model preserves the inherent characteristics of the diffusion process more effectively than methods that simply add a weight to the loss function:

 To illustrate this, we compare our approach with two weighted SFT methods by applying a simple token-wise weighting, namely using our square-root entropy as the weight, and using the Dream~\citep{ye2025dream7bdiffusionlarge} method.
 Specifically, when using our square-root entropy, the weight of the $i$-th token is: